NetSAIL-UCI/Phoenix/README.md

 python3 -m src.simulator.create_cloud_env --name Alibaba-10000-SvcP90-CPM --apps datasets/alibaba/AlibabaAppsTest --n 10000 --c svcp90 --r cpm --replicas 1
 ```

 Running the above commands, will create a new cloud environment in the `datasets/Alibaba` folder of the name `Alibaba-10000-SvcP90-CPM`.
 We pass several parameters in the above command such as `--n` as 10,000, `--r` as cpm, `--c` svcp90.
-These are required parameters when creating a cloud environment in AdaptLab. `--replicas 1` imply create only one instance of such a cluster.
+These are required parameters when creating a cloud environment in AdaptLab.
 To understand how we pack the applications to this cluster we recommend looking into our code in `./src/simulator/create_cloud_env.py`.

 Readers are recommended to build other cloud environments by passing different parameters to generate different types of cloud environments.